 Although festival-season kicked off weeks ago, there are actually a few that has yet to open their doors!

 Grøn Koncert is a gathering of some of the biggest names (old and new) in the Danish music industry.
-This year’s program features artists like Christopher, L.O.C and Scarlet Pleasure.
-The concert goes on a small tour in Denmark and will be in Copenhagen again on July 30.
+Concert in Amager on the 18 July or in Valby on the 28 July.
+There are many more dates for the rest of the tour on the website.
 Check it out here!

 If festivals aren’t your thing, perhaps museums are more appealing?
 Many museums are great regardless of the weather, but these two are especially worth it on a sunny day due to their locations:

 ARKEN is a contemporary arts museum located right by the beach in Ishøj.
 It makes sure to stay relevant by changing the exhibitions several times a year.
-It’s currently featuring a very interesting exhibition called “Gosh!
-It is alive?” which is definitely something worth checking out.
+It’s currently featuring a very interesting exhibition with Patricia Piccinini, called “A World of Love”.
 The museum is big enough for a trip for 2-3 hours so it could perhaps be combined with a visit to the close by harbours or beaches.

 Both Ishøj and Vallensbæk harbour are beautiful in the summer, with boats, ice creams and a few restaurants.
 Both harbours are close by the beach where the water is usually very calm and kids-friendly – but it might of course be chilly.